 Tips for Applying for a Job When You're Overqualified

-Employers look for candidates who are a good match for the job, and if your credentials show you're overqualified—or underqualified—you may not be considered for the role.
+Employers look for candidates who are a good match for the job, and if your credentials show you're overqualified, you may not be considered for the role.

-Find out more about why employers avoid hiring overqualified candidates, how to adjust your resume to make it clear that you are interested in the position over the long haul, what to mention in a cover letter, and how to respond to interview questions in the blog post below.
+In the writing below, learn why employers avoid hiring overqualified candidates, how to adjust your resume to demonstrate you're interested in the position over the long haul, how to tailor your cover letter, and tips for responding to interview questions.

-Here are some of the main reasons why employers shy away from hiring candidates who appear overqualified:
+Here are some reasons why employers shy away from hiring candidates who appear overqualified:

-- They're worried you'll be bored: Companies want to hire people who will stick around and enjoy their day-to-day work.
-If you are overqualified, hiring managers may be concerned that you'll get bored and leave for an opportunity that uses your full talents.
-They may also be concerned that you won't want to do the level of work the position entails.
+- They're worried you'll be bored: Companies want to hire people who will stick around and who generally enjoy their day-to-day work.
+If you're overqualified, hiring managers may be concerned that you'll get bored and leave for an opportunity that uses your full talents.
+They may also be concerned that you won't be interested in doing the level of work the position entails.

-- Or that you're after the job as a temporary measure: If you've been unemployed for a while, employers may think that you just want to get a job—any job—on your resume, and that the position is intended to parlay you into another job that you're better suited for.
+- They're concerned it will be only temporary: If you've been unemployed for long enough, employers may think you just want to get a job—any job—on your resume, and that the position is intended to parlay you into another job that you're better suited for.
 As with the concern about boredom, here employers' main worry is that you only want the job as a stepping-stone to something better.

-- They're unsure you'll be able to take direction: One other reason employers may avoid hiring very qualified candidates for positions that don't match their experience level is that these candidates may struggle to take direction from people who are less qualified on paper.
+- They're unsure you'll be able to take direction: Another reason employers may avoid hiring your for being overqualified for positions that don't match your experience level is that you may struggle to take direction from people who are less qualified on paper.

-- And nervous the pay won't match your needs: Some part of an employer's concern about your being overqualified may be a worry that you will want a salary that matches your experience level—and is well above the range in place for the job.
+- They're nervous the pay won't match your needs: Part of an employer's concern may be that you will want a salary which matches your experience level—and is well above the range in place for the job.

 Tips for Your Resume

 Your resume tells the story of your career.
-And while you should never, ever lie on your resume, it is permissible to leave off jobs and generally paint yourself as a candidate who is at the right level for the job at hand.
+While you should never lie on your resume, it's permissible to leave off jobs and generally paint yourself as a candidate who is right for the job.
 Here are some suggestions for resume strategies that will make you look appropriately qualified for a position.

 Make it tailored: As with any job application, if you're overqualified, you should make sure your resume focuses on how your experience matches the job you want.
 Don't delve into experience and qualifications that go beyond the company's needs for the position.
-Include your qualifications that are the strongest match to the job, and consider what you might leave off your resume in order for it to get a closer look.
+Include qualifications that are the strongest match to the job, and consider what you might leave off your resume in order for it to be a better match.

-Leave off advanced degrees: You do not need to list every degree you hold.
-Leave off the post-college degrees if you think they are not necessary to get the position you want.
+Leave off advanced degrees: You don't need to list every degree you hold.
+Leave off the post-college degrees if you think they're unnecessary to get the position you want.
 You don't need to advertise the fact that you have more credentials than the employer is looking for.
 You also don’t want the employer to expect that you’ll require a higher salary because of your degree.

 Leave dates off your education: There's no need to include graduation dates for when you attended university on your resume.
 Dates advertise how old you are, and your age can indicate that you're overqualified for an entry-level position.

-Remove some jobs: You are not required to list every position you've held.
+Remove some jobs: You're not required to list every position you've held.
 You can remove jobs from your resume that make you look overqualified; just be aware that doing so may make companies wonder what you did during those blocks of time.
-Be ready to explain during a job interview.
+Be prepared to explain during a job interview.

-Go functional: Resumes can be formatted in all sorts of ways, from functional (which is an achievement- and skill-based format) to chronological (which lists jobs by when they were held).
+Go functional: Resumes can be formatted in all sorts of ways, from functional (which is an achievement and skill-based format) to chronological (which lists jobs by when they were held).
 A functional resume can help reduce the impact of your most recently held title and responsibilities.
-Assemble your functional or combination resume around the position you desire.
+Assemble a functional or combination resume around the position you desire.

 - Put the title of the position you want in your objective section.

-- Explain in your summary that you're looking to transition to a new career (this can show why you'd take a position below your experience level).
+- Explain in the summary that you're looking to transition to a new career.
+This can show why you'd take a position below your experience level.

-- Avoid lofty language.
-Skip details about how long you've worked and your strong expertise.
-Keep it simple!
+- Avoid lofty language and skip details about how long you've worked and your strong expertise.

 - Explain your career arc in a way that makes it clear why you'd take a lower-level position; perhaps you're in a field where promotions have led you to management-level positions and away from doing the work you actually enjoy.

-De-emphasize titles: Typically, job descriptions on your resume put the title in a place of prominence, but that doesn't have to be the case.
+Deemphasize titles: Typically, job descriptions on a resume put the title in a place of prominence, but that doesn't have to be the case.
 You could put the company name on the top line and list titles below.

-Use less powerful words: In general, the advice is to punch up language and use powerful words to convey how much responsibility and leadership experience you have, but if you're concerned about looking overqualified, dial down your language and keep it simple.
+Use simple language: In general, the advice is to punch up language and use powerful words to convey how much responsibility and leadership experience you have.
+If you're concerned about looking overqualified, dial down your language and keep it simple.

 Use Your Cover Letter to Explain